northswiss/jekyll-boilerplate/_posts/2016-08-03-business-trip-packing-101-do-it-like-a-professional.md

 ## Liquids, liquids, liquids ##

 Packing liquids is simple, as long as you take the absolute minimum you need.
 Storing liquid in tiny containers rather than plastic bags makes this easier.
-It also reassures any security personnel that the liquid you’re travelling with falls under the legal limit allowed.
+It also reassures any security personnel that the liquid you’re traveling with falls under the legal limit allowed.

 Save that space instead.
 Take advantage of the free liquids — shampoos, moisturizers, and conditioners — offered free at most hotels.